 Data Retention: We protect personally identifiable information from unauthorized disclosure once it is no longer needed to manage library services.
 Information that should be regularly purged or shredded includes personally identifiable information on library resource use and material circulation history.

 Tracking Users: We remove links between patron records and materials borrowed when items are returned and we delete records as soon as the original purpose for data collection has been satisfied.
 We permit in-house access to information in all formats without creating a data trail.
 Our library has invested in appropriate technology to protect the security of any personally identifiable information while it is in the library's custody, and we ensure that aggregate, summary data is stripped of personally identifiable information.
-We do not ask library visitors or website users to identify themselves or reveal any personal information unless they are borrowing materials, requesting special services, registering for programs or classes, or making remote use from outside the library of those portions of the library's website restricted to registered borrowers under license agreements or other special arrangements.
+We do not ask library visitors or website users to identify themselves or reveal any personal information unless they are borrowing materials or making remote use from outside the library of those portions of the library's website restricted to registered borrowers under license agreements or other special arrangements.
 We discourage users from choosing passwords that could reveal their identity, including social security numbers.
-We regularly remove cookies, Web history, cached files, or other computer and Internet use records and other software code that is placed on our computers or networks.
+We regularly remove cookies, Web history, cached files, or other computer and Internet use records and other software code that is placed on our computers or networks

 Enforcement & Redress

 The Calvin T. Ryan Library will not share data on individuals with third parties unless required by law.
 Library users who have questions, concerns, or complaints about the library's handling of their privacy and confidentiality rights should file written comments with the Dean of the Library.
 We will respond in a timely manner and may conduct a privacy investigation or review of policy and procedures.